Gopal-Dahale/hierarqcal/examples/classification/readme.md

 ## Setup

-Create a python environment and install the required packages using
+Create a Python environment and install the required packages using

 ```
 pip install -r requirements.text